 Mastering your Facebook business page means mastering Facebook Business Manager.

-Facebook Business Manager is the backend of Facebook that allows you to control everything that happens on your Facebook business page both publicly and behind the scenes.
+Facebook Business Manager is the backend of Facebook (not to be confused with Facebook for developers), a sort of a Facebook marketer, that allows you to control everything that happens on your Facebook business page both publicly and behind the scenes.

 Admins on Facebook business pages will find a link in a box at the top of the page for Facebook Business Manager:

-What happens is that you go to the same view of your page as before, but with the ability to edit everything.
-The top menu turns a dark gray instead of the classic Facebook blue.
+What happens is that you go to the same view of your personal account as before, but with the ability to edit everything.
+The top menu turns a dark gray instead of the classic blue from the personal Facebook page.

 There are tons of features as well as layers upon layers.

-I’m going to go step-by-step through the most important parts to make sure that you aren’t missing anything.
+I’m going to go step by step through the most important parts, from getting started to the end, while also sharing some marketing tips, to make sure that you aren’t missing anything.